Megadeus/BFT-on-Hadoop/README.md

 Byzantine Fault Tolerance ALgorithm implemented on Apache Hadoop platform.

-Vist us on to know more about project
+Visit us on to know more about project

 http://megadeus.github.io/BFT-on-Hadoop/